wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 Isolation is implemented with conventional 2PL in the transactions: Programmers are responsible for locking data items before they are accessed, and locks are only released after the commit of the transaction.

+At transaction begin, in addition to locking all data items to be accessed in the transaction body, the programmer is also responsible for persisting volatile inputs (arguments to the transaction body function) that will be accessed during the transaction using the `vlog_preserve()` macro.
+This is necessary, since otherwise these volatile inputs would be lost after a crash, making re-execution impossible.
+Besides, the name of the function and other information for locating it are also persisted.